SQuaRE instructions for making official releases

 5.1 Adding a new Conda package¶

-The name of the package needs to “bleed” or un-versioned environment files in the
+The name of the package needs to be added to the “bleed” or un-versioned environment files in the

 The bleed env files should be keep in sync with the exception of the